LODSContent/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-01__instructions.md

 Lab files: none

-### Scenario

-Adatum Corporation wants to use Azure Role Based Access Control and Azure Policy to control provisioning and management of their Azure resources.
-It also wants to be able to automate and track provisioning and management tasks.

-### Objectives

-After completing this lab, you will be able to:

--  Configure delegation of provisioning and management of Azure resources by using built-in Role-Based Access Control (RBAC) roles and built-in Azure policies

--  Verify delegation by provisioning Azure resources as a delegated admin and auditing provisioning events

 ## Exercise 1: Configure delegation of provisioning and management of Azure resources by using built-in Role-Based Access Control (RBAC) roles and built-in Azure policies